COPRS/infrastructure/README.md

             - `kubespray.yaml`: The Kubespray configuration.
             - `safescale.yaml`: Configuration of the machines, networks and buckets created by SafeScale.cluster and the OS image.
             - **apps**: One file per app deployed containing specific variables.
-      - `hosts.ini`: The list of machines described in their respective groups.
+      - `hosts.yaml`: The list of machines described in their respective groups.
 - **roles**: The list of roles used to deploy the cluster.
 - `ansible.cfg`: Ansible configuration file.
 It includes the ssh configuration to allow Ansible to access the machines through the gateway.
 - `apps.yaml`: An Ansible playbook to deploy the applications on the platform.